Help for Ukrainian refugees

 Rule changes also removed the habitual residence test for UK and Irish nationals, or others with settled status in the UK, who return to the UK after being resident in Ukraine before 2022.
 They ensure that anyone fleeing Ukraine is entitled from the date they arrive.
 There is an explanatory memorandum to the changes.

-An order which took effect on June 1 2022 makes time-limited changes to homelessness legislation in England, relaxing the rules on use of bed and breakfast accommodation to allow for sponsorship arrangements.
+An order which took effect on May 31 2024 makes time-limited changes to homelessness legislation in England, relaxing the rules on use of bed and breakfast accommodation to allow for sponsorship arrangements.

 Eligibility for benefits

 The equivalent rule changes for universal credit (UC), state pension credit (SPC) and housing benefit (HB) took effect at the same time.
 These changes remove the habitual residence test for anyone who has been given limited leave without a ‘no public funds’ condition under one of the special schemes for people from Ukraine or anyone who was living in Ukraine before 1 January 2022 who left due to the Russian invasion, who is a British citizen, Irish citizen, or a Commonwealth citizen with the right-of-abode.
 They ensure that anyone fleeing Ukraine is entitled to UC/SPC/HB from the date they arrive.
 There is an explanatory memorandum to the changes (and also a DWP guidance memo covering UC/HB and another covering pension credit).
-(Note that those housed under the HFU scheme will not have a rent liability, and will not be able to claim for any rent payments.)
+(Note that those housed under the HFU scheme do not have a rent liability, and cannot claim for any rent payments.)

 Government guidance (September 2023) explains the benefit system for eligible Ukrainians.